-Your preference for a cross country ski binding mainly depends upon the choice of your ski boots, the type of skiing you prefer, as well as the terrain you will be skiing on.
-It helps immensely if you select the right kind of XC ski bindings for your ski trip.
+Your preference for a XC ski binding mainly depends upon the choice of your ski boots, the type of skiing you prefer, as well as the terrain you will be skiing on.
+It helps immensely if you select the right kind of cross country ski bindings for your ski trip.

 Types and Differences of Cross-Country Ski Bindings

 Since there are different types of XC ski binding available, how do we know which one is the perfect match for us?
 How do we know which binding system does a ski boot work with?
 The answer is simple.
 If you have a pair of ski boots and are not sure about their binding system, glance at the sole of the boot.

 If you find two shallow and thin grooves that run from one end of the sole (length-wise) to the other, you have a NNN ski boot.
-It is one of the most commonly used types of bindings.
+It is one of the most commonly used types of ski bindings.

 If there are two bars on the sole, you have a current SNS or Pilot boot.
-If the center of your boot has a single wide and deep bar running across the sole length-wise, you have an old SNS or Profil Boot.
+If the center of your ski boot has a single wide and deep bar running across the sole length-wise, you have an old SNS or Profil Boot.

-Most of the skis that you find these days come with a plate that lets you install a binding that you can slide.
+Most of the cross country skis that you find these days come with a plate that lets you install a binding that you can slide.
 The advantage of having such slide-on bindings is that there are not permanent as you can take them on and off as per your choice.
 Moreover, they are mostly adjustable, that is, you can adjust these bindings to move forward or back on your ski.

 There are two types of bindings that can be drilled in.